-I was not there for him during his last days due to my own loss, and I did not know he was actually dying.
-He passed,
+I was not there for him during his last days due to my own loss,

+did not know he was actually dying.
+He passed, and I was 5 months along in my

-collar in my hands and bawled for hours, and days.
+hours, and days.
 I began to hear him around the apartment.
 I heard the clicking

 of his long nails on the hardwood floors...
 I heard him grunting and moving his

-chunky little body under my side of the
+chunky little body under my side of the bed, (where he slept in life all the

-of ghosts, heard all this too, but would NOT talk about it.
+would NOT talk about it.

 night, we were sitting up in bed watching TV, and we both heard Sasha doing his